LiquidGalaxyLAB/rice-farm-visualization/FINAL_REPORT.md

 The application is complete and working on the Liquid Galaxy rig.
 All features — production maps, fly-to, orbit, irrigation, crop cycle, guided tours, side-screen dashboards, branding, and synced navigation — are functional and have been reviewed and approved by mentors.

-## What's Left to Do

-- Final validation on the Liquid Galaxy HQ rig.

 ## Merged Work